inductiva/inductiva/tutorials/simulators/DualSPHysics.md

    ```

 4. **Check your simulation summary**:
-   View the task summary to verify outputs and performance metrics:
+   View the task summary with:
    ```python
    task.print_summary()
    ```